Booking A CBT Test In Vauxhall

-We have numerous CBT centres in and around Vauxhall, where you can book your CBT training and get out on the road.
+We have numerous CBT centres in and around Vauxhall, where you can book your CBT test and get out on the road.

 The closest CBT centre is Phoenix Motorcycle Training, in Crystal Palace.
 Phoenix have a large choice of bikes to train on, and they also provide jackets, boots, helmets and gloves to all their students.
 The local roads are quiet and provide a variety of scenarios for new riders.
 Phoenix are the UK's 1st MCIAC Gold Standard School, which means they provide the highest standard of motorcycle training in the UK.

 To the West of Vauxhall, Off The Kerb Motorcycle Training are based north of the Thames in Shepherds Bush, and boast a large off-road training area and friendly instructors.

 Further afield, LMRT are a long-established training school based in Lewisham.
 Based slightly further from central London, the local roads are quiet, and provide a good first experience for new riders.

 In the heart of South London, Bikewize are based in Sutton and have a good range of 50cc and 125cc motorcycle and scooters.